 \section{Introduction}

 Recent years have seen rapid growth in applications powered by deep learning models like large language models (LLMs)~\cite{aws-rekognition,chatgpt,copilot,sora,stability-ai}.
-Due to the huge computation requirements, these models are typically served in model-serving-as-a-service systems ({\maas})~\cite{serverless-together-ai,serverless-ray,deepinfra,DBLP:conf/asplos/YangZLZLZCL22,ali-serverless-llm,aws-serverless-llm,DBLP:journals/corr/abs-2401-14351}, which manage accelerators (e.g., GPU) clusters and allocate appropriate number of serving \emph{instances} to serve models.
-Specifically, a serving instance is the set of GPUs used in parallel inference that hold a full copy of model parameter.
+Due to the huge computation requirements, these models are typically served in model-serving-as-a-service systems ({\maas})~\cite{serverless-together-ai,serverless-ray,deepinfra,DBLP:conf/asplos/YangZLZLZCL22,ali-serverless-llm,aws-serverless-llm,DBLP:journals/corr/abs-2401-14351}, which manage a cluster of accelerators (e.g., GPUs) and provision an appropriate number of serving \emph{instances} containing GPUs to each model deployed.

-An {\maas} system has two key objectives: \emph{maximizing goodput}---the number of requests that meet the service level objective (SLO), and \emph{minimizing instances provisioned} to each model to improve hardware utilization.
-Achieving both is challenging due to the unpredictable short-term fluctuations in a model's hardware demands, (5x required within 2 seconds), e.g., due to requests bursts at the seconds level~\cite{alpaserve,DBLP:conf/nsdi/0025TKS23}, where the memory usage of each request is also unpredictable due to the auto-regressive nature of LLMs~\cite{alpaserve,DBLP:conf/nsdi/0025TKS23,DBLP:journals/corr/abs-2401-14351} (see also {\fig{fig:problem-statement} and \textsection{\ref{sec:problem-statement}}}.
+An {\maas} system has two design objectives: \emph{maximizing goodput}---the number of requests that meet the service level objective (SLO), and \emph{minimizing instances provisioned} to each model to improve hardware utilization.
+Achieving both is challenging due to the unpredictable short-term fluctuations in a model's instance demands, (5\,$\times$ required within 2 seconds), because the request arrival rate bursts at seconds-level~\cite{alpaserve,DBLP:conf/nsdi/0025TKS23}, where the memory usage of each request is also unpredictable due to the auto-regressive nature of LLMs~\cite{alpaserve,DBLP:conf/nsdi/0025TKS23,DBLP:journals/corr/abs-2401-14351} (see also {\fig{fig:problem-statement} and \textsection{\ref{sec:problem-statement}}}).

-Model autoscaling is a promising technique for mitigation~\cite{DBLP:conf/asplos/YangZLZLZCL22,serverless-ray,DBLP:journals/corr/abs-2401-14351,kserve}.
-When serving a model, {\maas} provisions the average number of instances required over the long term, which remains relatively stable.
-This improve utilization.
+Model autoscaling is a promising solution~\cite{DBLP:conf/asplos/YangZLZLZCL22,serverless-ray,DBLP:journals/corr/abs-2401-14351,kserve}.
+With autoscaling, a {\maas} system only provisions the average number of instances required over the long term for each served model, which remains relatively stable~\cite{wang2024burstgpt}.
+This improves utilization.
 Upon bursts, the system automatically scales new instances, avoiding SLO violations due to request queueing caused by insufficient instances provisioned.